esimonetti/SugarDockerized/README.md

 3. Cronjob background process running

 For the above reasons the single instance Sugar's files have to be located inside `./data/app/sugar/` (without subdirectories), for the stack setup to be working as expected.
-If you do need multiple instances (eg: a Sugar version 7.9 and a version 7.11), as long as they are not running at the same time, you could have a git clone for each setup and start/stop the relevant stack as needed.
+If you do need multiple instances (eg: a Sugar version 8 and a version 7.9), as long as they are not running at the same time, you could have a git clone for each setup and start/stop the relevant stack as needed.
+Alternatively it might be possible to have different data directory trees that are moved between stack stop/restarts.

 ## Tips
 ### Detect web server PHP error logs